Assisted Living

 TennCare, which is Tennessee’s state Medicaid program, offers the CHOICES program to help pay for assisted living.[55]
 The program will assist residents of assisted living communities with personal care, homemaker services, and taking medications.

 Eligibility requirements: To qualify for the CHOICES program, a Tennessee resident must require a nursing home level of care.
-Additionally, their income can’t exceed 300% of SSI, which is $2,523 per month for an individual.
-Their assets can’t be greater than $2,000.
+Additionally, their income can’t exceed 300% of SSI, which is $2,901 per month for an individual.
+The value of their assets can’t exceed $2,000.

 Texas

-Texas residents can get help paying for assisted living through STAR+PLUS, the state’s Medicaid managed care program for adults with disabilities and seniors age 65+.[36]
-Assisted living services are offered through the STAR+PLUS Home and Community-Based Services Waiver.
+Texas residents can get help paying for assisted living through STAR+PLUS, the state’s Medicaid managed care program for adults with disabilities and seniors age 65 and older.[55]
+Assisted living services are offered through the STAR+PLUS Home and Community-Based Services waiver.

 Utah